deepset-ai/deepset-cloud-sdk/examples/cli/README.md

 deepset-cloud-cli upload-folder "./examples/data"
 ```
 This command uploads the entire data folder, located in the examples directory, to your deepset Cloud workspace.
-Please note that the paths provided in the above examples are relative to the current working directory.
+Note that the paths provided in the above examples are relative to the current working directory.

 If you want to overwrite existing files in your project, you can use the `--write-mode` flag.
 For example:
 ```shell
 deepset-cloud-cli upload-file-paths ./examples/data/example.txt --write-mode OVERWRITE
 ```
-This allows syncing your local files with the files in your deepset Cloud workspace without having to manually delete the files in your workspace.
+This syncs your local files with the files in your deepset Cloud workspace without having to manually delete the files in your workspace.

 ### List files